• Home

 The dog's temperament

-More and more places are dog-friendly but is your dog friendly?
+More and more places are dog-friendly, but is your dog friendly?
 As Inspector Clouseau once asked, "Does your dog bark?"
 If he does, maybe staying in close proximity to others is not a good idea!

 The weather